databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/07-virtual-column/index.md

   val ['pricings'] [0] ['type'] -- Extract the 'type' field from the first pricing in the 'pricings' array.
 ) FOR test;

--- Explain the query execution plan for selecting specific fields from the virtual columns.
+-- Explain the query execution plan for selecting specific fields from the table.
 EXPLAIN
 SELECT
   val ['name'],